PayDock/e-commerce-commercetools-npm/README.md

  You must perform 3 actions in the createPayment function:

-1. Create payment.
+1. First you must create payment.

 This sends a request to create a payment in the Paydock system through the extension.
 This uses the custom field makePaymentRequest where "widget.paymentId" is the unique payment ID from step 3, [Get Paydock Payment configuration](#3-get-paydock-payment-configuration).

 ```javascript
 //example for "Google Pay"